 Beijing Central Business District (Beijing CBD)

 Another district I loved to get lost in was the business district in Beijing, in Chinese: 北京商务中心区 (located between Ring 3 and 4).
-I didn’t really feel in love with one specific building and besides the infamous CCTV tower that is an optical illusion, all the buildings are tall skyscrapers that were competing to outrank each other.
+I didn’t really fell in love with one specific building and besides the infamous CCTV tower that is an optical illusion, all the buildings are tall skyscrapers that were competing to outrank each other.
 The Zun Tower (seen in the next picture) is currently under construction and it will be the tallest building in Beijing when finished 🙂 Ever since I lived in Sydney in 2012, I love the atmosphere of CBD’s.
 I love the lively and rushing surroundings in mids the forest of tall skyscrapers and landmarks.
 It’s just something that always makes me happy 🙂

 The Forbidden City